 Here at Nuance, the Global Security Team’s mission is to ensure employees and customers are safe and secure.
 From the ILOVEYOU phishing attack 20 years ago, to those that continue today, we work hard to keep cybercriminals away from our networks and the sensitive information contained within.
 One way we do this effectively is to protect and empower our human operating system – the thousands of employees who work at Nuance – with a combination of security awareness and education content, phishing simulations and training, and an easy way to report suspicious emails to our Security Operations Center.

-In early May 2000, I was presenting my company’s products at a smart card conference in Miami Beach.
-The gentleman in the booth next to me was in the middle of a demonstration of his company’s email security product.
+In early May 2000, a Security leader was presenting their company’s products at a smart card conference in Miami Beach.
+The gentleman in the booth next was in the middle of a demonstration of his company’s email security product.

 The irony that this happened during his presentation about securing emails was not lost on anyone present.

 Back then, ILOVEYOU was one of the first and most successful phishing attacks of its kind.
 Also known as “Love Letter” or “Love Bug”, the malware presented itself within an email with the subject line “ILOVEYOU”.
 The email contained an attached file called “LOVE-LETTER-FOR-YOU.txt.vbs”.

 Victims of this phishing attack made the common mistake of not taking note of the unfamiliar file extension at the end.
 When people clicked on the attachment, the malware launched itself, caused harm by overwriting files, and pulled every email address from the infected computer’s Windows address book.
 It then morphed back to its original email format, with the attachment, and sent itself to everyone in that address book.